The WordPress Core drop-in file

 sunrise.php is limited, and largely confined to executing pure PHP to set constants that override WordPress Core behavior.

-To load additional code in
+In order to load additional code to

 sunrise.phpdoes not introduce the kinds of performance penalties associated with queries or other expensive operations.